vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 0             0x0             Squashfs filesystem, little endian, version 4.0, compression:xz, size: 18464354 bytes, 2026 inodes, blocksize: 262144 bytes, created: 2022-06-02 18:01:34
 ```

-With `unsquashfs` we can extract all the files.
+With `unsquashfs` all the files can be extracted.

-With the same process we can extract the kernel image.
+With the same process the kernel image can be extracted.

 ## Patch the Firmware to get a Root Shell
 The device implements a shell accessible over SSH or internal webserver.
 However, this is not a linux shell, it has only limited application-related commands.
 We will now patch this shell to get a linux root shell.